The title of my PhD is ‘Haunted by the past: ghost hunters, heritage tourism and emotions in England in the interwar

-My thesis critically explores the ways in which how, in the Heritage sector, we often talk about spaces and places being receptacles for past emotions, where past actions appear to have seeped into the very stonework of a building or public space.
-But do places really retain the emotions or feelings of people who have inhabited them or have been connected to them; echoes of fear, love, power, greed and pain, a plethora of different ephemera?
+My thesis critically explores how, in the Heritage sector, we often talk about spaces and places being receptacles for past emotions, where past actions appear to have seeped into the very stonework of a building or public space.
+However, do places really retain the emotions or feelings of people who have inhabited them or have been connected to them; echoes of fear, love, power, greed and pain, a plethora of different ephemera?
 Throughout the 20th century people have visited heritage sites, stately homes, castles, battlefields, memorials and recounted experiencing ghostly apparitions, sensations of horror, empathy and being moved by the tears of others; a deep emotional connection with narratives that have an emotional resonance at their core.

 You can find a summary of my research question in one of my recent blog posts.

 Academic publications list

 - Co-author and practitioner-researcher on Museums on Prescription project best practice toolkit, UCL Culture, University College London, 2017

 - Joint editor with John Reeve of the GEM journal, Learning through heritage, Autumn Issue, 2008

 - Author of Reading the city: active heritage learning in the GEM Journal, 2006